zkorum/.github/profile/README.md

 Once we get the digital ID as a Verifiable Credential - we can start proving properties about it without revealing more information, using zero-knowledge proof.

 This is called "selective disclosure" and it is already wildly used in the SSI space.
-Privency doesn't intend to reinvent the wheel here.
+Privency.tech doesn't intend to reinvent the wheel here.

 Some related articles/libraries:
 - https://github.com/evernym/coconut-rust